Follow this advice for quitting your addiction to unhealthy foods.

 cloud your judgment!
 Noshing on potato chips, fried mozzarella sticks, cheese

-cubes, or French fries only causes cravings for more junk food.
+cubes, or French fries while you're enjoying a glass of wine only causes cravings for more junk food.
 Best bet: Eat a

 protein- and fiber-rich snack before you go out and learn the words, "No